-About 8.3 million Americans had signed up for insurance through the federal exchanges by mid-December, almost two million more than by the same time a year before.
+In February 2016, the Obama administration said that 12.7 million people had signed up for or renewed individual private health plans under the ACA.
 The figure was seen as good news for hospitals and insurers.
 The U.S. had set a low bar for the enrollment season that opened Nov.
 1, aiming to get about 10 million people paying for coverage by the end of 2016.
-Premiums on the exchanges are going up more for 2016 coverage than they did in 2015, when a survey found premiums for policies sold through exchanges falling for silver-tier plans and rising slightly for bronze.
-One worrisome sign came when UnitedHealth, the country’s biggest insurer, said it might pull out of the exchanges in 2017, saying it was losing money on the policies it had sold.
-Earlier in the year, the exchanges survived a legal challenge, when the Supreme Court by a vote of 6-3 upheld the provisions of the ACA that allowed subsidies to be given to people who bought insurance through the exchange established by the federal government, HealthCare.gov, as well as state-created exchanges.
+Overall, President Obama said in March, 20 million previously uninsured people had gained coverage, whether through the exchanges, the expanded versions of Medicaid and its related children’s program or by staying on their parents’ plan.
+Premiums on the exchanges went up more for 2016 coverage than they did in 2015, when a survey found premiums for policies sold through exchanges falling for silver-tier plans and rising slightly for bronze.
+One worrisome sign came when UnitedHealth said it would pull out of the Georgia and Arkansas exchanges in 2017, saying it was losing money on the policies it had sold.
+But while the company is the nation’s largest insurer, it has had only a small share of policies sold through the exchanges.
+In 2015, the exchanges survived a legal challenge, when the Supreme Court by a vote of 6-3 upheld the provisions of the ACA that allowed subsidies to be given to people who bought insurance through the exchange established by the federal government, HealthCare.gov, as well as state-created exchanges.